LydiaSheenR/special-topics-labs-interview/README.md

 Hello!
 In the rush that is the start of the term, I really haven't had a chance to chat with many of you.
 So would you do me the favor of helping me get to know a bit about you by answering the following?
 Please avoid one word answers...
 I want to learn about you!

 Q1: So you're finishing up your time in this CSCC program.
 Why did you decide to embark on this journey?
+_Lydia_:: I wanted to move to a developer role.
+My degree has some programming courses to.
+So wanted to return to my roots kinda ...

 Q2: I _love_ to travel.
 Tell me a bit about your favorite travel destination so far.
 What's on your travel bucket list?
+_Lydia_:I love to travel as well.
+My favorite places so far has been Puerto Rico.
+I always love travelling back to India.
+Barcelona, Bayern Munich, Brussels, Buenos Aires are few of the cities on my bucket list.

 Q3: Name your favorite member of [The Beatles](https://en.wikipedia.org/wiki/The_Beatles), and your favorite Beatles song.
 You do know at least one Beatles song, right?
 If you are a Beatles fan, feel free to give me your top 5 or so.
+_Lydia_: John Lennon
+I am not a big Beatles fan, but familiar with them.
+Do not have a favorite song as such.
+The song 'The Inner Light' sounds interesting.

 Q4: Do you have any pets?
 Species/Name/Details please.
 [Murray](images/Murray.jpeg?raw) wants to know... (he's not as smart as that picture makes him seem).
+_Lydia_: I do not have any pets.
+We used have a small aquarium at hope.
+But not anymore.

 ## Submitting Your Work
 Once I have merged your pull request into my repo, please submit your repo along with a screenshot of your pull request in Blackboard.